The Saudi Organization for Chartered and Professional Accountants

 SMO 2: International Education Standards

-The CPA Regulation, along with SOCPA internal regulations, specify initial and continuing professional development (IPD and CPD, respectively) requirements, and outline the areas of responsibility of other entities involved in regulation which includes the Ministry of Higher Education.
+The CPA Regulation, along with SOCPA internal regulations, specify initial and continuing professional development (IPD and CPD, respectively) requirements, and outline the areas of responsibility of other entities involved in education which includes the Ministry of Higher Education.
 While the Ministry of Higher Education sets the accountancy degree criteria, SOCPA establishes and provides professional examinations as well as the accountancy education program that is needed.

 SMO 3: International Standards on Auditing